francksaounde/mini-projet-docker/new_readme.md

 ![Alt text](https://github.com/francksaounde/student-list/blob/main/screenshots/docker-compose-registry.png)

-- Nous mettons le registry et l'interface dans le même réseau *registry_pozos-network-registry*.
+- We put the registry and the interface on the same *registry_pozos-network-registry* network.
-- Nous définissons des variables d'environnement pour pouvoir entre autres:
+- We define environment variables so that we can, among other things:
-  Supprimer les images créées ```DELETE_IMAGES=true```
+  Delete images created ```DELETE_IMAGES=true```
-- Pour donner un titre au régistre ```REGISTRY_TITLE=pozos-images-registry```
+- To give a title to the ```REGISTRY_TITLE=pozos-images-registry``` register
-- Pour définir l'url d'accès à l'interface ```NGINX_PROXY_PASS_URL=http://pozos-backend-registry:5000```
+- To define the access url for the ```NGINX_PROXY_PASS_URL=http://pozos-backend-registry:5000``` interface
-- Et bien entendu, nous exposons les ports nécessaires  ```5000:5000``` et ```8090:80```
+- And, of course, we expose the necessary  ```5000:5000``` and ```8090:80``` ports
-  Etc...
+  And so on...

-Lançons maintenant notre stack par la commande ```docker-compose up -d```
+Now let's run our stack with the ```docker-compose up -d``` command
-Ensuite vérifions que notre stack est bien démarrée par la commande ```docker-compose ps```
+Next, let's check that our stack has been started using the ```docker-compose ps``` command

 ![Alt text](https://github.com/francksaounde/student-list/blob/main/screenshots/docker-compose-ps-confirmation-registry.png)

-Nous constatons aussi que le réseau *registry_pozos-network-registry* a été créé
+We can also see that the *registry_pozos-network-registry* network has been created

 ![Alt text](https://github.com/francksaounde/student-list/blob/main/screenshots/docker-network-ls-confirmation-network-registry.png)

-En faisant un test sur le port exposé  8090 (comme mentionné dans le fichier docker-compose).
+By running a test on the exposed port 8090 (as mentioned in the docker-compose file).
-On a bien l’affichage du registre pour le moment vide
+The registry is displayed as empty for the moment

  ![Alt text](https://github.com/francksaounde/student-list/blob/main/screenshots/ihm-confirmation-registry-vide.png)

-Poussons-y l’image créée pour l’application de gestion des étudiants.
-Commençons par vérifier les images existantes
+Let's push in the image created for the student management application.
+Let's start by checking the existing images

 ![Alt text](https://github.com/francksaounde/student-list/blob/main/screenshots/liste-des-images-apres-d%C3%A9marrage-registry.png)

-Par la suite, faisons un tag sur l’image
+Next, tag the image

 ![Alt text](https://github.com/francksaounde/student-list/blob/main/screenshots/docker-tag-image-a-push.png)

-Nous pouvons désormais faire un push de l’image sur le régistre, précisant toujours le port 5000
+We can now push the image to the registry, always specifying port 5000
-(comme précisé dans le fichier docker-compose associé)
+(as specified in the associated docker-compose file)

 ![Alt text](https://github.com/francksaounde/student-list/blob/main/screenshots/docker-push-image-to-registry.png)

-Une fois cela fait, nous actualisons la page et pouvons constater le changement sur le frontend du régistre :
+Once this has been done, we refresh the page and can see the change on the registry frontend:

 ![Alt text](https://github.com/francksaounde/student-list/blob/main/screenshots/confirmation%20ihm%20image%20pouss%C3%A9e%20sur%20regitry.png)

-En cliquant sur le nom de l’image, on obtient beaucoup de détails:
+Clicking on the name of the image reveals a great deal of detail:

 ![Alt text](https://github.com/francksaounde/student-list/blob/main/screenshots/d%C3%A9tails-image-pouss%C3%A9e-sur-registry.png)